kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

   <figcaption><strong>Figure 3.</strong> A recorded Chatterbox causal replay.
 A 0.002×-relative-norm edit at L20 + L22 changes the speech-head winner from acoustic code 4106 to 4358, followed by 43 changed downstream codes.
 This demonstrates propagation through the autoregressive suffix; it does not give acoustic-code IDs word or phone meaning, or establish waveform attribution. <a href="https://kennethli319.github.io/audio-jacobian-lens/tts/?sample=tts-bridge-s9">Open the interactive TTS report</a>.</figcaption>
 </figure>

-This shows propagation, not that an acoustic code has word or phone meaning or that the change has been traced to the waveform.
-The MLX path for LFM2.5 Audio also runs end to end, but it remains a one-clip integration pilot rather than a validated scientific result.
+In this replay, the edit changed a code winner and the downstream suffix.
+The open question is whether this reflects meaningful acoustic control or ordinary autoregressive sensitivity; repeated clips, matched perturbations, and waveform-level evaluation are the next test.
+The MLX path for LFM2.5 Audio also runs end to end, but it remains a one-clip integration pilot.

 ## What I want to test next